geoserver/geoserver-history/doc/en/user/source/tutorials/image_mosaic_plugin/imagemosaic.rst

 Creating Granules Index  and Configuration File
 -----------------------------------------------

 The refactored version of the ImageMosaic plugin can be used to create the shapefile index as well as the mosaic  configuration file on the fly without having to rely on gdal or some  other similar utility.

-If you have a tree of directories containing the granules you want to be able to server as a mosaic (and providing that you are respecting the conditions written above) all you need to do is to point the GeoServer to such a directory and it will create the proper ancillary files by inspecting all the files present in the the tree of directories starting from the provided input one.
+If you have a tree of directories containing the granules you want to be able to serve as a mosaic (and providing that you are respecting the conditions written above) all you need to do is to point the GeoServer to such a directory and it will create the proper ancillary files by inspecting all the files present in the the tree of directories starting from the provided input one.

 Configuring a Coverage in Geoserver